vianna-research/website/pages/01_workgroups/doll/projects.md

 ##Closed Projects
+* **Feedback loop and fluid flow electrode - FLOWTRODE** (BMBF: KMU Innovativ Medizintechnik)
+Combination of thin film ECoG array development incl. the development of a flexible electrode material with microdialysis and neurotransmitter sensing functions for neuropharmacological developments.
+The combination of methods leads to a drastical reduction of necessary studies.
+Please contact [Prof. Doll](staff.html) for more information.

+* **Flexible Individualized Active Medical Implants – 3D Printing of Silicone Rubber Connectors and Electrodes - FINAMI** (BMWi: ZIM KF-VP)
+Development of a rapid 3D printing technique for medical grade silicone rubber devices.
+This comes with fundamental theory of vulcanization under non standard conditions like laser illumination.
+Please contact [Prof. Doll](staff.html) for more information.

 * **Multizentren-Produktionslogistik und Qualitätssicherung für Neurotechnologie** (Innovationsförderprogramm Forschung und Entwicklung, N-Bank) Adapted, highly flexible ECoG electrode systems are developed, leading to a prototype that can be testet by the end-user.
 By implementing an innovative multicenter product development and suitable product logistics a resource saving process is possible.
 Please contact [Prof. Doll](staff.html) for more information.